Make lunch time extra special with these hot and cheesy sandwiches. This old fashioned tuna melt recipe is comfort food from the good ol’ days!

 How to Make Bunstead Tuna Melt Sandwiches in Tinfoil Recipe

 (straight from Grandma Jennie’s recipe box)

-Ingredients you’ll need for this delicious lunch idea:
+Ingredients you’ll need for this delicious tuna melt in the oven sandwich:

 - 1 7-oz. can tuna, drained and rinsed